camunda/camunda-bpm-examples/bpmn-model-api/generate-jsf-form/README.md

 We aim to generate two generic JSF forms for a start event and a user task.
 The forms should be used in two different processes of similar types.

-Note: Please note that currently the BPMN model API is only available through GitHub, which means that you have to checkout the git repository of the [camunda-bpmn-model][5] project.
-After doing that, run `mvn clean install` inside the repository to install the maven artifact locally.
-Without the artifact, you are not able to compile this quickstart.

 ## Example processes

 The support process example demonstrates a simple decision process where a user decides how to